 If you feel you may have a drink or drug problem, you are advised to seek help at an early stage.
-The Managing Director or the Managers can be contacted at any time and any discussions will be treated in the strictest confidence, subject to the provisions of the law.
+The Directors or Managers can be contacted at any time and any discussions will be treated in the strictest confidence, subject to the provisions of the law.